 It is not possible to execute cross trades using TES Type LIS.
-Market participants can agree on a settlement date deviating from standard T+2.
+Market participants can agree on a settlement date deviating from standard settlement period.
 TES Type LIS prices do not update the reference price for on-book trading.

-7.5 OTC (T7 Entry Service - TES Type OTC)
+7.4.2 OTC (T7 Entry Service - TES Type OTC)

-All market participants have the possibility to enter OTC transactions in T7 using the T7 Entry Service (TES Type OTC).
-TES Type OTC is designed to enter pre-arranged transactions to initiate clearing and settlement via FWBs post-trade infrastructure.
+TES Type OTC is designed to enter pre-arranged transactions to initiate clearing and settlement via FWBs posttrade infrastructure.
 OTC transactions can be entered for any volume.
 Entries are not subject to any validations regarding volume, quantity or price.
 Post-trade transparency has to be ensured by the respective market participants.

 In principle, OTC transactions are possible for all instruments available for on-book trading in T7.
-OTC transactions can be entered by traders and other users.
+OTC transactions can be entered by traders and other TES enabled users.
 Additionally, OTC transactions can be entered by a third market participant which is not a counterparty of the transaction.